dcos/dcos/packages/adminrouter/extra/src/README.md

    exist yet.
 * `make update-devkit` - updates `adminrouter-devkit`.
 Should be run every time the Dockerfile or its dependencies change.
-* `make test` - launch all the tests.
+* `make tests` - launch all the tests.
 Worth noting is the fact that McCabe complexity of the code is also verified, and an error is raised if it's equal to or above 10.
 * `make shell` - launch an interactive shell within the devkit container.
 Should